Rochdale in Rainbows is a partnership of organisations that come together to plan the borough’s Pride activities.

 - In 2020, in place of a physical launch event, a short launch video went out on social media from the leader of the Council, Councillor Neil Emmott, the portfolio holder of communities and cooperative, Councillor Susan Smith and the chief executive for Rochdale Council, Steve Rumbelow, highlighting the values of the organisation and year-round support for the LGBTQ+ community.

-- LGBTQ+ Advisor to the Greater Manchester Mayor, Carl Austin-Behan supported the 2020 week with short videos to explain the history of Pride, the importance of local Pride events and reiterated year-round support for the LGBTQ+ community.
+- LGBTQ+ Adviser to the Greater Manchester Mayor, Carl Austin-Behan supported the 2020 week with short videos to explain the history of Pride, the importance of local Pride events and reiterated year-round support for the LGBTQ+ community.

 Members of Rochdale in Rainbows